vippsas/vipps-solutions/vending-machines/README.md

 ### When to use

-* The One-Time payment QR code is preferred flow when it possible to show a QR code on the vending machine.
+* The One-Time payment QR code is the preferred flow when it's possible to show a QR code on the vending machine.

 ![one_time_payment_qr](images/0_one_time_payment_qr.jpg)